 How do I know if I need liposuction or a tummy tuck?

 In multiple areas of the body, including the abdomen, arms, and thighs, people debate between liposuction and procedures where skin is excised, such as a tummy tuck, thigh lift, or arm lift (brachioplasty).
 The obvious advantage of liposuction alone is that there is minimal scaring from the procedure, and the recovery tends to be much quicker.
 Liposuction is great for reducing the bulge in localized areas of excess fatty tissue.
 It does very little, however, at improving issues related to skin excess.
 In most cases, the skin will shrink and contract some following liposuction but this may be less as people age or in people with poor skin elasticity.
 Skin excisional procedures leave a more significant scar and take longer to recover from, but they directly deal with the issue of skin excess.
-After a thorough discussion and examination during your consultation, Dr. Forsberg will give you his recommendations.
+After a thorough discussion and examination during your consultation, our surgeons will give you their recommendations.
 The good news is that if you are on the fence, and decide to go with liposuction instead of a more involved procedure, you can always come back and excise the skin later if you are concerned about the appearance of loose skin.

 What should I expect during the recovery process from liposuction?